-Staff Assessment: Two entries along the west side of Granville Street, as proposed, require exterior steps to accommodate grade changes of 0.75m (2.5 ft.) or greater.
+Staff Assessment: Entries along the east side of Granville Street, as proposed, require exterior steps to accommodate grade changes of 0.75 m (2.5 ft.) or greater.
 Staff are seeking a reduction in these vertical transitions that are occurring within the Public Realm.
 The rezoning condition is carried over with specific design performance criteria.
-Recommended Condition 1.6 and Standard Condition A.2.16.
+Standard Condition A.2.13.

-Rezoning Condition 13: Design development to provide weather protection at major entry points.
+Rezoning Condition 11: Design development to provide weather protection at major entry points.